ministryofjustice/licences/README.md

 $ npm run start:dev
 ```

-To run locally you also need the database, the Nomis API mocks, and the auth server.
+To run locally you also need the database, mock server, and the auth server.
 These can all be started by running

 ```
+npm run start-mocks
 docker-compose up
 ```